 Professor Ann Weatherall

-Ann is a research professor in psychology at Te Herenga Waka, Victoria University of Wellington and is based at Roehampton University, London.
+Ann Weatherall is an adjunct professor in Psychology at Te Herenga Waka – Victoria University of Wellington and is based at Roehampton University, London.
 She studies language and communication drawing on, and further developing, feminist and discursive psychological theories and methods.
 She has published 7 books and more than 100 journal articles, book chapters and other scholarly publications on a wide range of gender issues including motherhood, sex work, and violence.
 Her work has led to theoretical and empirical re-specifications of key disciplinary topics including age, cognition, emotion, gender and sexuality.
 Currently, she is working to develop a new interactional model of care in social psychology.
 Her research now uses video recordings of behaviour in naturally occurring settings – something that she finds surprisingly rare in psychology given that observation of behaviour ‘in the wild’ is a proven scientific approach for understanding fundamental physical and social phenomena.

 Bell is an accredited Empowerment Self-Defence teacher with Kia Haumaru (formerly Women’s Self Defence Network-Wāhine Toa).
 She holds a BA (Hons) in Social Anthropology for which she received a Prestige Scholarship for outstanding academic achievement and a Doctoral Scholarship from the University of Otago.
 She is currently a PhD candidate in the Otago Gender Studies Programme.
 Her research seeks to illuminate the meaning and praxis of empowerment in the context of feminist self defence programmes in Aotearoa/New Zealand.
 This terrain is explored through engagement with feminist and mana wāhine political theory, critical pedagogy and social work scholarship.
 The data is grounded in her experience as an empowerment self-defence a teacher, interviews and focus groups with other teachers and observations of their classes.
 She uses a mixture of autoethnography, thematic and narrative analyses.